How To Pick a Faucet Water Filter?

 VERDICT: Overall, the PUR-0A1 is a good faucet water filter for its price and the features it has.
 However it is not easily recommended for its frequent filter change and expensive annual maintenance cost.

-Brita On Tap Filter – Long Lasting Faucet Water Filter
+Brita On Tap Filter – Basic Faucet Water Filter

 Brita is one of the most well known brands when it comes to water filter solutions.
 But is their faucet water filter worth considering on your list.
 Let’s take a look at the Brita 7540545 On Tap Faucet Water filter.